-Millishraju I and Millishraju II are a couple of twins snow capped “nevados” belonging to the extensive Huandoy Massif of Cordillera Blanca, in the Ancash region.
-The peaks are located between Nevado Paròn to the South and the small Sentillo to the North in a short side valley starting on the right (left orographic) of Taullipampa at the head of Quebrada Santa Cruz, one of the longest valleys in the Cordillera Blanca, the same one leading to Alpamayo/Quitarajo BC.
-The trail running on Quebrada Santa Cruz is probably one of the most frequented of the Cordillera Blanca, so expect lots of people, but less then in Llanganuco or Quebrada Ishinca.
+Millishraju I and Millishraju II are a couple of twins snow capped “nevados” belonging to the extensive Huandoy Massif in the Cordillera Blanca, Ancash region.
+The peaks are located between Nevado Paròn to the South and the small Sentillo to the North in a short side valley starting on the right (left orographic) of Taullipampa.
+Taullipampa is an extensive grassy plateau located at 4250 meters at the foot of Nevado Taulliraju, at the head of Quebrada Santa Cruz, one of the longest valleys in the Cordillera Blanca, the same one leading to Alpamayo/Quitarajo BC.
+The trail going up Quebrada Santa Cruz is probably one of the most frequented of the Cordillera Blanca, so expect lots of people, but less then in Llanganuco or Quebrada Ishinca.

 At the head of the "quebrada" the jagged Taulliraju soars skyward like a snow-covered rocky castle Once at the pass of Punta Union 4,750 m, it appears a fantastic variety of scenery, endless Andean valleys and glacial lakes.